VERITASDesign & Build

 What to Expect from Veritas

-We are a licensed, bonded, owner-led design-build firm serving the Phoenix metro.
+We are a licensed, bonded design-build firm serving the Phoenix metro.
 Every project starts with a free in-home walkthrough.
 We build your project in 3D before we quote it.
-Our owner is on your site daily and answers his phone.
+Our team is on your project daily.

 ROC #364525.
 Fully insured.
 References available on request.